UselessGuru/UG-Miner/README.md

 UI style can be set to 'light' or 'full':

-- Light (default)
+- light (default)
   Information about miners run in the past 24hrs, failed miners in the past 24hrs & watchdog timers will be not be shown

-- Full
+- full
   Information about miners run in the past 24hrs, failed miners in the past 24hrs & watchdog timers will be shown

-UIStyle automatically switches to full during benchmarking.
+UIStyle automatically switches to full during benchmarking or when measuring power cunsumption.

 In the main text window (session console) the following hot keys are supported:

+Hot key legend:
-  1:  Toggle Listing pool balances (currently off)
+1: Toggle Listing pool balances                    [off]
-  2:  Toggle Listing all optimal miners (currently off)
+2: Toggle Listing all optimal miners               [off]
-  3:  Toggle UI style [full or light] (currently light)
+3: Toggle UI style [full or light]                 [light]

-  a:  Toggle 'Accuracy' column visibility (currently on)
+a: Toggle 'Accuracy' column visibility             [on]
-  c:  Toggle 'PowerCost' column visibility (currently on)
+c: Toggle 'Power cost' column visibility           [on]
-  e:  Toggle 'Earnings' column visibility (currently off)
+e: Toggle 'Earnings' column visibility             [off]
-  f:  Toggle Pool 'Fees' column visibility (currently on)
+f: Toggle Pool 'Fees' column visibility            [on]
-  i:  Toggle 'EarningBias' column visibility (currently on)
+i: Toggle 'Earning bias' column visibility         [on]
-  m:  Toggle Miner 'Fees' column visibility (currently on)
+m: Toggle Miner 'fees' column visibility           [on]
-  n:  Toggle 'CoinName' column visibility (currently on)
+n: Toggle 'CoinName' column visibility             [on]
-  p:  Toggle 'Pool' column visibility (currently on)
+p: Toggle 'Pool' column visibility                 [on]
-  r:  Toggle 'ProfitBias' column visibility (currently on)
+r: Toggle 'Profit bias' column visibility          [on]
-  t:  Toggle 'Profit' column visibility (currently off)
+t: Toggle 'Profit' column visibility               [off]
-  u:  Toggle 'User' column visibility (currently on)
+u: Toggle 'User' column visibility                 [on]
-  w:  Toggle 'PowerConsumption' column visibility (currently on)
+w: Toggle 'Power consumption' column visibility    [on]
-  y:  Toggle 'Currency' column visibility (currently on)
+y: Toggle 'Currency' column visibility             [on]

 ## Requirements